tschijnmo/morsefit/docs/aux_scripts.rst

     system is going to be divided into two molecules.
 These two options are mutually exclusive.
 At lease one should be specified.

+BSSE
+    When counterpoise correction is applied, this value can be set to a list of integers giving the locations of the energies in the counterpoise correction in the list of energies from the computation.
+The first element gives the location for the energy of the complex.
+Then follows the locations of the energies of the two moieties in full basis, which are then followed by the locations of the energies of the corresponding moieties in their own basis set.
+All the locations are zero-based.
+So for example, for Gaussian results, this array can be set to ``[0, 1, 2, 3, 4]``.

 An example of the input file will be:
 ::